AbmSourav/AbmSourav/README.md

 ### Hi I'm Sourav

 <p>Experienced Web Developer with a demonstrated history of working in the internet and web technology.
 Contributor and author of different open source products.
 WordPress core contributor.
-<br>Skilled in JavaScript, Rest API, WordPress Plugin Development, PHP, TypeScript, NodeJS.
+<br>Skilled in JavaScript, Rest API, WordPress Plugin Development, PHP, TypeScript.
 My featured works are pinned below.
 </p>

 <br>